Debate 109: Plot

-Britta (Gillian Jacobs) is on edge as she tries to quit smoking, and Pierce (Chevy Chase) offers to help her quit using hypnotherapy.
-Troy (Donald Glover) shows the study group a film made by Abed (Danny Pudi) that closely resembles a conversation the group had the previous week; however, the film was made two weeks ago.
-In the hallway, Annie (Alison Brie), Dean Pelton (Jim Rash) and Professor Whitman (John Michael Higgins) ask Jeff (Joel McHale) to fill in as Annie's partner in the debate against City College.
+Britta is on edge as she tries to quit smoking, and Pierce offers to help her quit using hypnotherapy.
+Troy shows the study group a film made by Abed that closely resembles a conversation the group had the previous week; however, the film was made two weeks ago.
+In the hallway, Annie, Dean Pelton and Professor Whitman ask Jeff to fill in as Annie's partner in the debate against City College.
 Greendale will argue that man is evil, while City College will argue man is good.
 Jeff reluctantly agrees but blows off preparing, citing his experience as a lawyer.
-In their first session, Pierce attempts to hypnotize Britta but is clearly inept; Britta pretends not to notice.
+In their first session, Pierce attempts to hypnotize Britta but is clearly inept.

-During the debate, City College, led by Jeremy Simmons (Aaron Himelstein), jumps to an early lead, but an interruption by the basketball team forces the rest of the debate to be delayed.
-Simmons taunts Jeff and Annie afterwards; Jeff vows to defeat him.
-Shirley (Yvette Nicole Brown) confronts Abed about his films.
-Abed explains he understands the study group so well that he can predict how they will respond to situations.
-To reassure Shirley, he shows her his next film, which includes a scene of Jeff and Annie's actors kissing.
+During the debate, City College's team, led by Jeremy Simmons, jumps to an early lead, but an interruption by the basketball team forces the rest of the debate to be delayed.
+Afterwards Simmons taunts Jeff and Annie; after a particularly hurtful taunt towards Annie, Jeff vows to defeat him.
+Shirley confronts Abed about his films, Abed explains he is not psychic, he just understands the study group so well that he can predict their behavior.
+To reassure Shirley, he shows her his next film, which includes a scene of Jeff and Annie kissing; Shirley laughs it off.
 As Jeff and Annie study for the debate, she urges him to prepare better; he responds by telling her to loosen up.
 Shirley tells Jeff and Annie about their characters kissing in Abed's film, which leads to awkward tension between the two.
-Pierce and Britta have another hypnosis session; he realizes that she's been awake and goads her into revealing her deception by telling her to picture a threesome with him.
+Pierce and Britta have another hypnosis session; he realizes she is awake and goads her into revealing her deception by telling her to picture a threesome with him.

-The debate resumes, and Jeff and Annie keep pace with Simmons.
-In a last-second gambit, Simmons launches himself out of his wheelchair at Jeff.
-Jeff catches him, supporting Simmons's point that man is good.
-Annie then goes off-script by grabbing Jeff and kissing him; surprised, he drops Simmons.
+The debate resumes, and Jeff and Annie manage to take the lead.
+In a last-second gambit, Simmons launches himself out of his wheelchair at Jeff, prompting Jeff to catch him.
+Annie then grabs Jeff and kissing him; surprised, he drops Simmons.
 Annie proclaims that Jeff's response proves that man is evil, and Greendale wins.
-Britta, who had pulled out a cigarette to cope with the stress of watching the debate, feels suddenly repulsed and tells Pierce she can't smoke without imagining a threesome.
-Abed tries to reassure Shirley, but she feels even more convinced about Abed's "powers".
+Britta, who had pulled out a cigarette to cope with the stress of watching the debate, suddenly feels repulsed imagining herself in a threesome with Pierce.
+Shirley leaves feeling more convinced of Abed's "powers", but Abed is able to convince her it is a fluke.
 Jeff and Annie congratulate each other on their victory, though there is still awkwardness between them.